-‘Sustainable Aviation Fuel’, or ‘SAF’, refers to jet fuel that is produced from renewable, sustaianble feedstocks, rather than being refined from petroleum.
-SAF is a so called ‘drop-in’ fuel, which means that after blending the neat SAF with conventional fossil jet fuel, the blended SAF requires no special infrastructure or equipment changes.
-Our blended SAF is fully Jet A/A-1 compliant as it is certified to ASTM D1655, DEFSTAN 91-091 and/or EI-JIG 1530 AFQRJOS ‘check list’, and has the same characteristics and specifications as conventional fossil jet fuel.
+‘Sustainable Aviation Fuel’, or ‘SAF’, refers to jet fuel that is produced from renewable, sustainable feedstocks, rather than being refined from petroleum.
+SAF is a so-called ‘drop-in’ fuel, which means that after blending the neat SAF with conventional fossil jet fuel, the blended SAF requires no special infrastructure or equipment changes.
+Our blended SAF is fully Jet A/A-1 compliant as it is certified to ASTM D1655, DEFSTAN 91-091, and/ or EI-JIG 1530 AFQRJOS ‘checklist’, and has the same characteristics and specifications as conventional fossil jet fuel.

-Currently, SkyNRG supplies SAF that’s produced using the HEFA-technology,with Used Cooking Oil as feedstock.
+Currently, SkyNRG supplies SAF that’s produced using the HEFA-technology, with sustainable resources, like waste oils.
 However, we are continuously looking for new feedstock-technology combinations that meet the technical specifications and our sustainability criteria.

 Currently, aviation accounts for approximately 2% of all manmade global CO2 emissions.
 That figure could rise to as much as 22% by 2050 due to the sector’s anticipated rapid growth and forecasted emission reductions in other sectors.
 In order to address the environmental impact and providing a solution to maintain the industry’s growth path, the aviation industry has committed to reducing net aviation carbon emissions by 50% below 2005 levels in 2050.

-Next to reducing CO2 emissions and increasing energy security, sustainable aviation fuel offers many more benefits to airlines, companies, airports, governments and travellers worldwide.
+Next to reducing CO2 emissions and increasing energy security, sustainable aviation fuel offers many more benefits to airlines, companies, airports, governments, and travelers worldwide.
 More information can be found on the sustainable aviation fuel page.

 Not yet.
 Today SAF always requires to be blended with conventional fossil jet fuel to meet the Jet A/A-1 specifications.